HSA Contribution Limits and the 55+ Catch-Up

 Common mistakes

 - Contributing while on Medicare.
-Enrollment in any part of Medicare — including Part A only — ends HSA eligibility.
+Enrollment in any part of Medicare, including Part A only, ends HSA eligibility.
 Social Security enrollment after age 65 retroactively enrolls you in Part A for up to six months.
 Stop HSA contributions six months before claiming Social Security after 65.

 - Treating the family limit as combined.
-Family-coverage spouses share the $8,550 family limit but can allocate it between two HSAs in any proportion.
+Family-coverage spouses share the $8,750 family limit but can allocate it between two HSAs in any proportion.
 The $1,000 catch-up is per spouse and cannot be doubled into one account.

 - Missing the prior-year contribution window.
-You can contribute for 2025 until April 15, 2026 — but tell the custodian to code the deposit "prior year."
+You can contribute for 2026 until April 15, 2027, but tell the custodian to code the deposit "prior year."

 - Investing the cash drag.
 Most HSAs default to a cash sweep paying near zero.
-Move balances above the working cushion into the HSA's investment menu — that is where the tax-free growth lives.
+Move balances above the working cushion into the HSA's investment menu.
+That is where the tax-free growth lives.

 Sources